Announcing Frontity 1.0!

-We will continue to develop Frontity, closing bugs and adding features that are in our roadmap, such as the PWA compatibility.
+We will continue to develop Frontity, closing bugs and adding features that are in our roadmap.
 In addition, we have these two goals:

-- Documentation: make it clearer and improve it by adding new content such as videos or guides.
+- Documentation: make it clearer and improve it by adding new content and guides.

-If you’ve already built something with Frontity, please share it with our community to help and inspire others.
-If you are thinking about using our framework for a project and need any help, let us know.
-We’ll be happy to help you out.
+If you’ve already built something with Frontity, please share it with the community to help and inspire others.

-On behalf of all the Frontity team, a HUGEthank you to everyone who tested our beta and RC, gave us feedback, responded to issues, submitted pull requests, spread the word about the framework, or played a part in getting us to this point.
+On behalf of all the Frontity team, a HUGE thank you to everyone who tested the beta version and the release candidate, gave us feedback, responded to issues, submitted pull requests, spread the word about the framework, or played a part in getting us to this point.

 Special thanks for their contributions, support and help to: